dragieenao/rrvroverlay/README.md

 Uses fonts thats locally installed in your computer for some customization

+Allows you to hide your mii to prevent streamsnipers!

 ## Download
 Downloads for the overlay is at the [releases](https://github.com/dragieenao/rrvroverlay/releases) tab